Malta exiles

 The Malta exiles (Malta sürgünleri) were the purges of Ottoman intellectuals by the Allied forces.
 The exile to Malta occurred between March 1919 and October 1920 of politicians, high ranking soldiers (mainly), administrators and intellectuals of the Ottoman Empire after the armistice of Mudros during the Occupation of Istanbul by the Allied forces.
-The Malta exiles became inmates in a British prison where various Committee of Union and Progress (CUP) officials were held in the hopes that trials will be held at the Malta Tribunals at a future date.
+The Malta exiles became inmates in a British prison where various Committee of Union and Progress (CUP) officials were held in the hopes that trials would be held at the Malta Tribunals at a future date.

 Background

 In late January 1919, the Allied forces began to arrest CUP leaders and military commanders accusing them of war crimes.
 On 120 leaders of the Ottoman Empire were issued arrest warrants.
 These included several high ranking CUP notables such as Tevfik Rüştü Aras, Mithat Şükrü Bleda, Hüseyin Cahit Yalçın or Mustafa Rahmi Arslan and military commanders such as the Generals of the Islamic Army of the Caucasus Nuri Killigil and Mürsel Pasha and Halil Kut a military officer of the Ottoman Army in the Eastern front.
 Following the occupation of Smyrna by the Greek forces in May 1919, large manifestations in protest occurred on the Anatolian mainland raising pressure upon the courts martial.
 The judges then ordered the release of 41 suspects in order to calm the situation.
 The release was not what the allied forces had in mind, causing them to consider a better detention facility than the Bekirağa military prison, well aware that the prison might be captured by the protestors and its prisoners released.
 After this release the prisoners deported to Malta.

 The prisoners were deported to Malta on board of SS Princess Ena Malta and starting in 1919, where they were believed to be held for some three years while searches were made in the archives of Constantinople, London, Paris and Washington to find a way to prosecute them.
 Most of the prisoners were held for three years on Malta.

 Initially, the Allied Government sent sixty-seven war criminals to Malta in a prosecution attempt coordinated by the British forces.
 Later, more suspects followed.
 The prisoners were secluded in three different groups.